zhenzhangca/Linux_Usage_Agent/README.md

 ## Introduction
-Cluster Monitor Agent is an internal tool that monitors the cluster resources, like the hardware specification, resources usage, etc. It helps the infrastructure team to persist the data into the corresponding tables in the PostgreSQL RDBMS, so that the users can understand cluster usage and plan for cluster growth.
+The Cluster Monitor Agent is an internal tool that monitors the cluster resources, like the hardware specification, resources usage, etc. It helps the infrastructure team to persist the data into the corresponding tables in the PostgreSQL RDBMS, so that the users can understand cluster usage and plan for cluster growth.

 ## Architecture and Design
 1) Cluster diagram: